buzzn/broker-evaluation/api.md

 ### User
 `GET /individual-consumption-history?begin=$begin`

-Shows the history of consumption from the given starting point.
+Shows the history of consumption of power from the given starting point.

 Parameters:
 - `begin` (float): Start time of consumption as unix timestamp.
 Default is today at 0:00.

-Returns: `200 string => int`, a dictionary (JSON object) where each meter reading is mapped to its point in time or `206 {}` if there is no history.
+Returns: `200 string => int`, a dictionary (JSON object) where each power consumption(mW) is mapped to its point in time or `206 {}` if there is no history.

 Example: `200 {"2020-01-15 10:01:04": 45322, "2020-01-15 10:01:10": 45352, "2020-01-15 10:01:16": 45422, "2020-01-15 10:01:20": 45522, ...}`

 ### Group
 `GET /group-consumption-history?begin=$begin`

-Shows the history of consumption from the given starting point.
+Shows the history of consumption of power from the given starting point.

 Parameters:
 - `begin` (float): Start time of consumption as unix timestamp.
 Default is today at 0:00.

 Returns: `200 {"consumed": string => int, "produced": string => int}` or `206` `{}` if there is no history.
-- *consumed*: A dictionary (JSON object) where each meter reading is mapped to its point in time.
+- *consumed*: A dictionary (JSON object) where each power consumption(mW) is mapped to its point in time.
-- *produced*: A dictionary (JSON object) where each meter reading is mapped to its point in time.
+- *produced*: A dictionary (JSON object) where each meter reading(µWh) is mapped to its point in time.

 Example: `200 {"consumed": {"2020-01-15 10:01:04": 45322, "2020-01-15 10:01:10": 45352, "2020-01-15 10:01:16": 45422, "2020-01-15 10:01:20": 45522, ...}, "produced": {"2020-01-15 10:01:04": 45322, "2020-01-15 10:01:10": 45352, "2020-01-15 10:01:16": 45422, "2020-01-15 10:01:20": 45522, ...}}`